tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 With her gone, I felt colder than usual.

-I couldn't get warm no matter how many times I rubbed my hands together and stuck my hands under my coat.
+I couldn't get warm no matter how many times I rubbed my hands together and stuck my them under my coat.
 I had holes in my socks and shoes, and the freezing chill was creeping into my bones.

-Carly’s disappearance really shook me up.
+Carly’s disappearance really shook me.

-Especially when, several days later, a guy took her spot with his guitar, belting out painfully bad reimaginings of pop songs.
+Especially when, several days later, a guy took her spot with his guitar, screaming out painfully bad reimaginings of pop songs.

 When Ben vanished, I started taking word-of-mouth more seriously.